Pediatric Laser Dentistry in Brooklyn, NY

 Early Cavity Detection

-Laser fluorescence devices scan the tooth surface and detect areas of demineralization (early decay) before they become visible cavities.
-This allows us to treat problems at the earliest possible stage, often with fluoride or sealants rather than fillings.
+Laser fluorescence devices detect demineralization before visible cavities form.
+Allows treatment with fluoride or sealants rather than fillings.

 Soft Tissue Lesion Treatment

-Canker sores, cold sores, and other soft tissue irritations can be treated with low-level laser therapy, reducing pain and speeding healing.
+Canker sores, cold sores, and other irritations treated with low-level laser therapy, reducing pain and speeding healing.

 Benefits of Laser Treatment for Kids

-• Less anxiety – No drill sounds or vibrations, which are common triggers for dental fear in children
+No drill sounds or vibrations, common triggers for dental fear

 Is laser dentistry safe for children?

 Yes.
-Dental lasers have been used in clinical practice for over 25 years and are approved by the FDA for use in both adults and children.
+Dental lasers have been used for over 25 years and are FDA-approved for both adults and children.
 All of our providers are trained in pediatric laser protocols.

 Does laser treatment hurt?

 Most patients feel little to nothing.
-For tongue-tie and lip-tie procedures in infants, the actual laser contact lasts only a few seconds.
+For tongue-tie procedures in infants, the actual laser contact lasts only seconds.
 Older children may feel a warm sensation but rarely describe it as painful.

 How long does a laser procedure take?

-Most soft tissue laser procedures take 1-5 minutes of active treatment time.
-The entire appointment, including preparation and aftercare instructions, is usually 20-30 minutes.
+Most soft tissue laser procedures take 1-5 minutes of active treatment.
+The entire appointment is usually 20-30 minutes including preparation and aftercare instructions.

 Will my child need anesthesia?

-For most laser procedures, no. The laser itself provides enough comfort that numbing is not needed.
-For longer or more involved procedures, we may use a topical numbing gel.
+For most laser procedures, no. The laser itself provides enough comfort.
+For longer procedures, we may use a topical numbing gel.

 My baby has a tongue-tie.
 How soon can it be treated?